drPavka/imms/Readme.md

 In our case seems that we have to upload file for each operation.
  No need for persistent storage, the better :)

+The main idea of the API is that user sends image using POST method and gets the response in binary or base 64 string.
+All parameters are sending using URL query variables.
+For such a microservice it's quiet enough.
+In case of more complex service it will better to POST json encoded string with a set of params.

+Image processing is implemented using JIMP npm library.

+In code two processing filters are used.
+1. Pre process filter  - checks uploaded file and creates JIMP object that is used for image manipulations.
+1. Post process filter - build the response of needed type (binary or string)

+#Known problems
+In case of using wrong method name in URL e.g. http://localhost:8080/api/v1/crsop?w=200&h=330&x=150&y=120 the validation operation is called.
+Really, I'm not a nodejs ninja, so decide not to spent time solving this issue.
+There are the problems with large files related to the limits of busboy library.